Raphael-ECU/Interpolation-Methods-for-Applying-2D-Neural-Nets-to-3D-Gaussian-Splats-A-Thesis/README.md

 This project aims to do just that.

-Extending the interpolation method [for interpolated convolution by Hart, Whitney, and Morse (2023)]([https://pages.github.com/](https://openaccess.thecvf.com/content/WACV2023/papers/Hart_Interpolated_SelectionConv_for_Spherical_Images_and_Surfaces_WACV_2023_paper.pdf)), this project will adapt that method to Gaussian splats and will investigate an effective pipeline for doing so.
+Extending the interpolation method for interpolated convolution by [Hart, Whitney, and Morse 2023](https://openaccess.thecvf.com/content/WACV2023/papers/Hart_Interpolated_SelectionConv_for_Spherical_Images_and_Surfaces_WACV_2023_paper.pdf), this project will adapt that method to Gaussian splats and will investigate an effective pipeline for doing so.
 The anticipated result is a method of applying 2D ML models directly to Gaussian splats.

 Preliminary results so far are encouraging.